nex3/Archipelago/worlds/dark_souls_3/docs/locations_en.md

 <tr><td>CKG: Wood Grain Ring+1 - by first elevator bottom</td><td>Behind the first elevator going down into the garden, in the toxic pool</td></tr>
 <tr><td>DH: Aquamarine Dagger - castle, up stairs</td><td>Up the second flight of stairs to the left of the starting area with the murkmen, before the long drop</td></tr>
 <tr><td>DH: Black Firebomb - ruins, up windmill from bonfire</td><td>To the left of the Earthen Peak Ruins bonfire, past the ruined windmill, next to many Poisonhorn bugs.</td></tr>
-<tr><td>DH: Covetous Silver Serpent Ring+3 - pantry upstairs, drop down</td><td>After exiting the building with the Lothric Knights where the front crumbles, to the last room of the building to the right, upstairs past an illusory wall to the left, then dropping down after exiting the building from the last room.</td></tr>
+<tr><td>DH: Covetous Silver Serpent Ring+3 - pantry upstairs, drop down</td><td>After exiting the building with the Lothric Knights where the front crumbles, to the last room of the building to the right, up stairs past an illusory wall to the left, then dropping down after exiting the building from the last room.</td></tr>
 <tr><td>DH: Desert Pyromancer Garb - ruins, by shack near cliff</td><td>Behind a shack near the edge of the cliff of the area targeted by the second angel.</td></tr>
 <tr><td>DH: Desert Pyromancer Gloves - swamp, far right</td><td>After dropping down in the poison swamp area, against the wall straight to the right.</td></tr>
 <tr><td>DH: Desert Pyromancer Hood - swamp upper, tunnel end</td><td>At the end of the tunnel with Desert Pyromancy Zoey, to the right of the final branches.</td></tr>